-It is important to note that the City's 2015 UWMP did not assume any increase in groundwater pumping through 2040.
-Table 6-11 of the City's 2015 UWMP indicates the City was planning on pumping approximately 10,060 acre-feet of groundwater through 2040.
-The value of 10,060 AFY accounts for the area within the City limits and then subtracts out other estimated groundwater uses within City limits.
-As development continues, the largest groundwater usage inside City limits, agricultural use, would decrease.
-The groundwater pumping shown in Table 7 assumes the City would increase groundwater pumping as land is incorporated and removed from agricultural production.
+It is important to note that the City's 2015 UWMP did not assume any increase in available groundwater supply through 2040.
+Table 6-11 of the City's 2015 UWMP indicates the City's assumed available groundwater supply would remain at 10,060 AFY through 2040.
+The value of 10,060 AFY accounts for the area within City limits less estimated groundwater pumping by others within City limits.
+The groundwater supply shown in Table 3.15-4 assumes the City's available groundwater supply will increase as land is incorporated and annexed into City limits since the available groundwater supply is based on the safe yield of 1 AFY/acre.

-Wells currently in operation within the City service area, but not owned by the City, include private domestic wells, agricultural wells, wells for school irrigation owned by the Manteca Unified School District and irrigation wells owned by SSJID, among others.
-California Department of Water Resources (DWR) well completion reports cited in the City's 2015 UWMP indicate that approximately 1,000 water wells have been constructed within the General Plan area since recordkeeping began in the 1960's, but it is not clear whether these continue to be in service (Kennedy/Jenks Consultants, 2016).
+Wells currently in operation within the City service area, but not owned by the City, include private domestic wells, agricultural wells, wells for school irrigation owned by the Manteca Unified School District, and irrigation wells owned by SSJID, among others.
+California Department of Water Resources (DWR) well completion reports, cited in the City's 2015 UWMP, indicate that approximately 1,000 groundwater wells have been constructed within the General Plan area since recordkeeping began in the 1960's, but it is not clear which, if any, of these are still in service (Kennedy/Jenks Consultants, 2016).

-Groundwater within the City's service area is supplied from the Eastern San Joaquin County Groundwater Sub-basin (ESJCGB) of the San Joaquin Valley Groundwater Basin.
-According to DWR, the groundwater basin is in overdraft, with historical declines averaging 1.7 feet per year.
-Past estimates of safe groundwater yield from the basin have indicated that pumping at or below one acre-foot per acre per year (AF/AC/YR) of City land is sustainable.
-The City targets this sustainable yield, but it is important to note that the total groundwater pumping occurring within City boundaries includes City-owned municipal wells, City-owned park irrigation wells, and irrigation and domestic wells owned and operated by others.
+Groundwater within the City's service area is supplied from the Eastern San Joaquin (ESJ) Subbasin of the San Joaquin Valley Groundwater Basin.
+According to DWR, the groundwater basin is critically overdrafted, with historical declines averaging 1.7 feet per year.
+Past estimates of safe groundwater yield from the basin have indicated that pumping at or below 1 AFY/acre of City land is sustainable.
+The City targets this sustainable yield, but it is important to note that the total groundwater pumping occurring within City boundaries includes City-owned municipal and park irrigation wells, as well as irrigation and domestic wells owned and operated by others.
 While all of the City's municipal wells have historically been metered, the irrigation wells were not all metered until 2015 and groundwater pumping data for other wells is incomplete.
-Therefore, the estimated safe yield for the City's wells includes some uncertainty.
-With the introduction of surface water supplies, as discussed above, and conservation measures, withdrawals have declined, stabilizing groundwater levels in the Manteca area (Kennedy/Jenks Consultants, 2016).
+Therefore, the available safe yield for the City's wells includes some uncertainty.
+With the introduction of surface water supplies, as discussed above, and implementation of conservation measures, withdrawals have declined, stabilizing groundwater levels in the Manteca area (Kennedy/Jenks Consultants, 2016).